Fully Lattice-Linear Algorithms: Introduction

 \subsection{Contributions of the paper}

 \begin{itemize} \item We alleviate the limitations of, and bridge the gap between, \cite{Garg2020} and \cite{Gupta2021} by introducing fully lattice-linear algorithms (FLLAs).
 The former creates a single lattice in the state space and does not allow self-stabilization whereas the latter creates multiple lattices in a subset of the state space.
-FLLAs induce one or more lattices among the reachable states and can enable self-stabilization.
-This overcomes the limitations of \cite{Garg2020} and \cite{Gupta2021}. \item We present fully lattice-linear self-stabilizing algorithms for the minimal dominating set (\mds) and graph colouring (\gc) problems, and a lattice-linear 2-approximation algorithm for vertex cover (\vc). \item We provide upper bounds to the convergence time for an arbitrary algorithm traversing a lattice of global states. \item The algorithms for \mds and \gc converge in $n$ moves and $n+2m$ moves respectively.
-These algorithms are fully tolerant to consistency violations and asynchrony. \item The algorithm for \vc is the first lattice-linear approximation algorithm for an NP-Hard problem; it converges in $n$ moves. \end{itemize}
+FLLAs induce one or more lattices among all the reachable global states and can enable self-stabilization.
+This overcomes the limitations of \cite{Garg2020} and \cite{Gupta2021}. \item We provide upper bounds to the convergence time for an arbitrary algorithm traversing a lattice of global states. \item We present fully lattice-linear self-stabilizing algorithms for minimal dominating set (\mds) and graph colouring (\gc). \item We show that a direct extension of the design of the algorithms for \mds and \gc to develop an algorithm for minimal vertex cover (\mvc) exhibits cyclic behaviour.
+However, we exploit the properties of \mvc and make changes to the design choices to obtain an algorithm for \mvc.
+From here, we straightforwardly obtain an algorithm for maximal independent set (\mis) as well. \item The algorithms for \mds, \mvc, \mis converge in $n$ moves and the algorithm for \gc converges in $n+2m$ moves.
+These algorithms are fully tolerant to consistency violations and asynchrony.
+Thus, they are an improvement over the existing algorithms in the literature. \end{itemize}